PuzzleBot/Tetris-Remake/README.md

 ## Playing the game
 Use asd as left, right, and down respectively.
 Use q and e to rotate left and right.
+Use p to pause, and press escape to quit.

 Standard tetris rules apply: fill rows with blocks to clear them.